 The purpose of this MIGNEX Background Paper is to clarify the links between migration management, development processes in migrants' countries of origin, and migrant integration in European countries of settlement.
 This triangle offers many possible links and interactions, but also disconnects and conflicts of interest.
-This paper offers a bird's eye view, rather than an exhaustive engagement with all possible relationships.
-We draw on, and explore further, select empirical cases and policy instruments.
+In the related policy fields, there are similarly many interactions.
+Understanding these is essential so as to be aware of policy coherence, and to respond to it where it is necessary.
+The paper offers a bird's eye view, rather than an exhaustive engagement with all possible relationships.
+We draw on select empirical cases and policy instruments.